aufau/SaberMod/README.rst

 JK2 SDK GPL
 ===========

-This is an alternative *Star Wars Jedi Knight II: Jedi Outcast* SDK2 released under the GPLv2 license.
-Search for *JK2 Editing Tools 2.0* if you'd like to get familiar with original SDK for 1.04 version released by Raven Software in 2003, containing also tools and guides for creating maps, models and other modifications.
+This is an alternative *Star Wars Jedi Knight II: Jedi Outcast* 1.04 SDK released under the GPLv2 license.
+Search for *JK2 Editing Tools 2.0* if you'd like to get familiar with original SDK released by Raven in 2003, containing also tools and guides for creating maps, models and other modifications.

-Creating this repository has been made possible thanks to Raven Software releasing JK2 source code in 2013.
-This branch contains an altered subset of it, necessary for creating code mods, with few indisputable bug fixes and cleanups.
+Creating this repository has been made possible thanks to Raven releasing JK2 source code in 2013.
+This branch contains an altered subset of it, necessary for creating code mods, with few indisputable bug fixes and cleanups that shouldn't change the gameplay in any way.
+Refer to the commits history for more details.

 Build
 =====